-- 13.1.
-Policy 42 of the County Durham Plan states that: - "Proposals for new development will be expected to minimise impacts on biodiversity by retaining and enhancing existing biodiversity assets and features and provide net gains for biodiversity including by establishing coherent ecological networks." - 13.2.
-Underpinning the policy within the Local Plan is the following paragraphs from the NPPF: - paragraph 170(d) requires planning decisions to provide net gains in biodiversity, - paragraph 174(b) requires plans to identify and pursue opportunities for securing measurable net gains for biodiversity; and - paragraph 175(a) states that if significant biodiversity losses cannot be avoided, mitigated, or compensated then permission should be refused. - 13.3.
-The following guidance should be used by applicants and their ecological consultants who are working on development projects within County Durham to ensure that appropriate evidence is supplied with the planning application and the Biodiversity Net Gain (BNG) is delivered. - 13.4.
+- 13.2.
+Policy 41 of the County Durham Plan states that: - "Proposals for new development will be expected to minimise impacts on biodiversity by retaining and enhancing existing biodiversity assets and features and provide net gains for biodiversity including by establishing coherent ecological networks." - 13.3.
+Underpinning the policy within the Local Plan is the following paragraphs from the NPPF: - paragraph 180(d) requires planning decisions to provide net gains in biodiversity; - paragraph 185(b) requires plans to identify and pursue opportunities for securing measurable net gains for biodiversity; and - paragraph 186(a) states that if significant biodiversity losses cannot be avoided, mitigated, or compensated then permission should be refused. - 13.4.
+The following guidance should be used by applicants and their ecological consultants who are working on development projects within County Durham to ensure that appropriate evidence is supplied with the planning application and the BNG is delivered. - 13.5.
 This SPD does not provide guidance on how to use the biodiversity metric, used to inform BNG delivery.
-The Biodiversity Metric provides a way of measuring and accounting for biodiversity losses and gains resulting from development or land management change.
-Guidance on how to use the DEFRA biodiversity metric is available at the Natural England publications website.
-The use of the metric and the provision of BNG are additional to the legal obligations and planning policies which require an applicant to properly assess and mitigate/compensate impacts on protected/priority species as part of development management.
-It is also separate from other considerations such as open space standards and green infrastructure, although it may be inherently linked as biodiversity gain can be delivered as part of open space provision required as part of either the Open Space Needs Assessment or Habitat Regulations Assessments (HRA). - 13.5.
+The biodiversity metric provides a way of measuring and accounting for biodiversity losses and gains resulting from development or land management change.
+Guidance on how to use the DEFRA biodiversity metric is available on the government's BNG website56 The use of the metric and the provision of BNG are additional to the legal obligations and planning policies which require an applicant to properly assess and mitigate/compensate impacts on protected/priority species as part of development management.
+It is also separate from other considerations such as open space standards and green infrastructure, although it may be inherently linked as biodiversity gain can be delivered as part of open space provision required as part of either the Open Space Needs Assessment or Habitat Regulations Assessments. - 13.6.
 Development proposals must clearly demonstrate that an overall BNG will be achieved.
-In general, for Major applications the Council will be seeking 10% net gains and will require use of the DEFRA metric.
-For Minor applications there is no percentage BNG increase stipulated, and a DEFRA metric may not be required depending on the habitats at the development site. - 13.6.
-It should be noted that Natural England have released (July 2021) a Small Sites Metric for use on sites with 1 9 houses and a development area less than 0.5ha as a beta test.
-Further details can be found on their website.
-The Small Sites Metric is likely to be used for most Minor applications, given the current guidance on the thresholds for its use provided by Natural England.
+From January 2024 for major applications the Council will be requiring 10% net gains and use of the DEFRA statutory metric.
+For minor developments BNG requirements will apply from 2 April 2024, and for Nationally Significant Infrastructure Projects from November 2025.
+There are exemptions to BNG requirements and these are set out in BNG Planning Practice Guidance.
+57